Visiting Hours: 9am-9pm Mon/Tues/Thurs/Fri

 Revolutionary Reads Sponsored by the Ruth D. Bogen Memorial Fund

-Join fellow readers at the library for an engaging discussion of 1776 by David McCullough on Tuesday April 7th at 1:30 pm.
+Join fellow readers at the library for an engaging discussion of Liberty’s Exiles: American Loyalists in the Revolutionary World by Maya Jasanoff on Tuesday June 2nd at 1:30 pm.

 Copies will be available at the Information Desk or on Libby.